-A crash course in Loyola’s first-year program
+A crash course in Loyola’s living learning experience for first-year students

 Your first year at Loyola is bound to be one of the most exciting, liberating, thought-provoking, and inspiring times in your life.
 You will encounter opportunities and challenges you can't even imagine today, and Loyola is committed to helping you manage this transition successfully.

 Messina is a unique first-year experience students designed to help you adjust to college-level work and forge a clear path to success at Loyola and in the life and career that will follow.